Therapy Dogs

 Gingerd2

-Our school is fortunate to have a registered therapy dog in our midst!
+Our school is fortunate to have registered therapy dogs in our midst!

 Ginger, a miniature Golden-doodle, has been serving others through working in schools, libraries and hospitals for the last ten years.
 She is available most days to students needing a little extra attention during the day, and she stays with Mrs. Detter in her second grade classroom.